logo INRAe logo MIA

 RESEARCH THEMES

 • Bioinformatics: the application of Discrete Graphical Models and Machine/Deep learning technologies mostly to constrained optimisation problems arising in computational biology.
-Initially, this was mainly genetic markers ordering, genetic map joining, then RNA secondary structure prediction and also RNA/protein gene finding and prediction (with frameshift detection, using Conditional Random Field models) both for prokaryotic and eukaryotic organisms, then biological network inference (by learning parameters and structures of probabilistic graphical models).
-My current application domain of inetrest is Computational Protein Design, with applications in health and green chemistry.
+My current application domain of interest is Computational Protein Design, with applications in health and green chemistry (and a startup: Amineo).
+In the past, I have contributed to genetic markers ordering, genetic map joining, RNA secondary structure prediction and also RNA/protein gene finding and prediction (with frameshift detection, using Conditional Random Field like models) both for prokaryotic and eukaryotic organisms, then biological network inference (by learning parameters and structures of probabilistic graphical models) and recently a bit of highly-duplicated genomes assembly assistance.

 EXTERNAL COLLABORATIONS